JustinAmstadt/learnopengl/learnopengl/README.md

 All abstractions and optimizations were made by me.

+# Camera Controls

+wasd + mouse to control movement.

+The green grid below will follow you to confirm that you are moving.

 # How to Change Scenes

 Any class that inherits the Scene class can be used as a brand new scene as long as you call.